DGA-MI-SSI/YaCo/README.md

   1. clone a **YaCo** project
   2. open idb/i64 file with ida
   3. click on Edit menu, Plugins, YaCo
-  4. a warning will inform you that **IDA** have to be re-launch with correct idb
+  4. a warning will inform you that **IDA** has to be re-launched with correct idb
   5. **IDA** auto close
   6. launch **IDA** for your FILE_local.idb file
   7. save database
   8. start working as usual

 ### How it works
-**YaCo** use a git server to synchronize changes between users.
+**YaCo** use a Git server to synchronize changes between users.

 In the local repository, **YaCo** stores the original IDB and incremental changes as xml files & commits.

 Note that the database is not modified anymore unless you force a synchronisation.
-When saving the database, we fetch remote changes, rebase local changes on top of those, import this new state into IDA and push this state to the remote git server.
+When saving the database, we fetch remote changes, rebase local changes on top of those, import this new state into IDA and push this state to the remote Git server.

-Any git server should work, like github, gitlab or gitea instances.
+Any Git server should work, for example github, gitlab or gitea instances.
+Note that some Git hosts have a file size limit, which can be an issue for large IDB files.
+See [#13](https://github.com/DGA-MI-SSI/YaCo/issues/13).

-Currently, **YaCo** only support SSH authentication.
-To keep the plugin user-friendly, there is no mechanism which ask for passwords & passphrases on every git operation.
+Currently, **YaCo** only supports SSH authentication.
+To keep the plugin user-friendly, there is no mechanism asking for passwords & passphrases on every Git operation.
 Instead, it is recommended to use an ssh agent, like pageant under windows or ssh-agent under linux.

 ## Contributors